The “Fine-Tuning” of the Universe

 Furthermore, there are conservatively twenty-two (some argue over twenty-six[6]) necessary parameters and conditions that we know of that must be fine-tuned in order for intelligent life to exist, let alone flourish[7].
 In fact, just one extraordinarily minuscule alteration in one key parameter in the laws of physics would render life impossible, not just here, but anywhere in the universe[8].
 According to Bayes’ theorem, the probability of a divine designer can readily be assumed.
 In this model, if a sufficiently powerful being exits, such as the Christian God, then the fine-tuned fundamental constants of the cosmos act as a prerequisite to enable intelligent life to exist; it concludes that the degree of belief in a divine designer ought to be more than half[9], which is greater odds than the Computer Simulation hypothesis (not that this logically conflicts with the existence of God but that it is an emotive deterrent from religious convictions).
 God is a perfectly coherent, justifiable, and all the more likely.

-Hawking said, “The remarkable fact is that the values of these numbers [the constants of physics] seem to have been very finely adjusted to make possible the development of life.”[10]
-Astronomer Fred Hoyle, a cantankerous panspermian like Crick, commented, “A common sense interpretation of the facts suggests that a superintellect has monkeyed with physics.”[11]
+Stephen Hawking said, “The remarkable fact is that the values of these numbers [the constants of physics] seem to have been very finely adjusted to make possible the development of life.”[10]
+Astronomer Fred Hoyle, a cantankerous panspermian like Francis Crick, commented, “A common sense interpretation of the facts suggests that a superintellect has monkeyed with physics.”[11]

 Physicists, astronomer and former head of NASA Goddard Institute for Space Studies Robert Jastrow said, “This is the most powerful evidence for the existence of God ever to come out of science.”[12]
 He continues, “[The scientist] has scaled the mountains of ignorance; he is about to conquer the highest peak; as he pulls himself over the final rock, he is greeted by a band of theologians who have been sitting there for centuries.”[13]